Dr Sonia Fonua

-My area of interest is Pacific and indigenous science education.
+My area of interest is Moana/Pacific and Indigenous science education.
 I am currently researching Tongan students and science in my doctoral studies, particularly what they self-identify as contributing to their success, engagement, achievement, retention and enjoyment in secondary school and university.
-I am also interested in the role that indigenous science knowledge has played in the educational experience of students in science and the teaching and learning approaches that create supportive learning environments for success.
+I am also interested in the role that Indigenous science knowledge has played in the educational experience of students in science and the teaching and learning approaches that create supportive learning environments for success.

 I have completed a BA/BSc conjoint degree in Anthropology and Biology, and graduated with a Master’s degree in Biological Anthropology (First Class Honours) in 2002, both at the University of Auckland.

 I first became involved in education research when I had the opportunity to work on the ‘Success for All in Higher Education: Improving indigenous and minority student success in degree-level studies’ research project with Dr Airini.
 Our team won one of the University of Auckland Equity Awards in 2010 for Excellence in Equity Success for all: Improving Māori and Pasifika success in degree-level studies at The University of Auckland.

 I enrolled in my part-time PhD in 2013 and received the CRiSTIE 2013 Postgraduate Research Award in Higher Education.
 I also received an Oceania Comparative and International Education Society New Scholar Award for the 2015 Conference in Vanuatu.
 I recently received the CLEAR Fellowship for the Faculty of Medical and Health Sciences for 2018 for my project ‘Embedding indigenous knowledge, values and culture for Māori and Pasifika success’.
 To support this research I was awarded a CLEAR ‘SEED Grant for innovation in teaching’.